rilldata/rill/docs/docs/tutorials/rill_advanced_features/incremental_models/simple-examples/partitions_now.md

 Refresh initiated.
 Check the project logs for status updates.
 ```

-Then, rerun the splits command to see that the EXECUTED ON columns has been updated.
+Then, rerun the partitions command to see that the EXECUTED ON columns has been updated.
 ```bash
 rill project partitions partitions_range_incremental --local KEY (10)                           DATA        EXECUTED ON            ELAPSED   ERROR